tinganho/balanced-storage/README.md

 >*AddSubAliasClassification ::* **add** | **sub** *Name* **as** *Alias* *CallExpression*

-Lets go ahead and these classifications:
+Lets go ahead and add these classifications:

 ```typescript
 import { View } from './view';